 - 1. USA Baseball zero-tolerance policy: - a.
 USA Baseball enforces a zero-tolerance policy regarding abuse.
 Any individual who has been suspected or convicted of any crimes sexual or violent in nature will have no engagement with USA Baseball. - 2.
-Local affiliate organization zero-tolerance policy: - a.
-It is required that local affiliate organizations enforce a zero-tolerance policy regarding abuse.
-Any individual who has been suspected or convicted of any crimes sexual or violent in nature will have no engagement with local affiliate organizations. - 3.
 National member organization zero-tolerance policy: - a.
 It is required that national member organizations enforce a zero-tolerance policy regarding abuse.
-Any individual who has been suspected or convicted of any crimes sexual or violent in nature will have no engagement with national member organizations. - 4.
+Any individual who has been suspected or convicted of any crimes sexual or violent in nature will have no engagement with national member organizations. - 3.
 Unaffiliated amateur baseball organization zero-tolerance policy: - a.
 It is recommended that unaffiliated amateur baseball organizations enforce a zero-tolerance policy regarding abuse.
-Any individual who has been suspected or convicted of any crimes sexual or violent in nature would have no engagement with an unaffiliated amateur baseball organization. - 5.
+Any individual who has been suspected or convicted of any crimes sexual or violent in nature would have no engagement with an unaffiliated amateur baseball organization. - 4.
 Communication and messaging: - a.
 All USA Baseball public assets-event programs, websites, publications, newsletters and the like-will include "abuse awareness" messaging with a call to action on how to report abuse and where to go for information on individuals banned or suspended from USA Baseball activities. - b.
-USA Baseball, local affiliate organizations, national member organizations and unaffiliated organizations must communicate that it enforces a zero-tolerance policy regarding abuse.
+USA Baseball, national member organizations and unaffiliated organizations must communicate that it enforces a zero-tolerance policy regarding abuse.